Omega Therapeutics, Inc. (OMGA): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2017 Company Founded by Flagship Pioneering Established the foundational concept of epigenomic control and the Omega platform.
+2017 Founded by Flagship Pioneering Established the core concept of Epigenomic Controllers (OECs).

 Omega Therapeutics, Inc.'s Transformative Moments